RoboCop; science-fiction thriller, USA, 1987; D: Paul Verhoeven, S: Peter Weller, Nancy Allen, Ronny Cox, Kurtwood Smith, Dan O'Herlihy, Miguel Ferrer

-And it is cleverly conceptualized - for instance, in the scene where RoboCop can't shoot the evil OCP Vice President Richard because his programing forbids him to harm any OCP employee, but then the old man fires Richard, "eliminating" the order (on the screen), and RoboCop can then proceed to shoot the now ex OCP Vice President - and the turtle-ostrich like robot ED 209, placed in scene with stop motion animation, is truly fascinating, even though some moments in the story were executed shaky and the fact that the violence is so over-the-top that it actually numbed the dark story, which is surprisingly humane.
+And it is cleverly conceptualized - for instance, in one scene RoboCop cannot shoot the evil OCP Vice President Richard because his programing forbids him to harm any OCP employee, but then the old man fires Richard, thus "eliminating" the order (on the screen) and RoboCop can then proceed to shoot the now ex OCP Vice President - whereas the turtle-ostrich like robot ED 209, placed in scene with stop motion animation, is truly fascinating, even though some moments in the story were executed shaky and the fact that the violence is so vile at times that it actually numbed the dark story, which is surprisingly humane.
 Namely, the basic premise is this: Murphy was a normal cop until he was killed by Clarence and brought back to life as a different creature, a cyborg called RoboCop.
-But RoboCop is an artificial creation by OCP, a corporation that made him cold, mechanical and obedient to suit their interest to cheaply fight crime and erase any kind of individualism out of him.
-This time Murphy, as RoboCop, can bring Clarence to justice, but even though it's against his programming, he starts feeling real emotions inside him once again.
+But RoboCop is not a human anymore, he is a product, a tool for the OCP that made him cold, mechanical and obedient to suit their interest to cheaply fight crime and erase any kind of individualism out of him.
+This mirrors the tendency of new Capitalism in which an employee is reduced from a being to a number.
+This time Murphy, as RoboCop, can bring Clarence to justice, but even though it is against his programming, he starts feeling real emotions inside once again.
 The message is that despite oppression, brainwashing and absolute control, nobody can erase a person's personality since there is some human spirit that will always define the way someone is, which is precisely why this film secretly sparkles by giving hope at the end of a dark tunnel.